Krefft's glider: Habitat

 They have a broad habitat niche, inhabiting rainforests and coconut plantations in New Guinea; and rainforests, wet or dry sclerophyll forest and acacia scrub in Australia; preferring habitats with Eucalypt and Acacia species.
 The main structural habitat requirements are a large number of stems within the canopy, and dense mid and upper canopy cover, likely to enable efficient movement through the canopy.

 In captivity

 It has been suggested that the expanding overseas trade in Petaurus was initiated from illegally sourced sugar gliders from Australia, which were bred for resale in Indonesia.
 DNA analysis, however, indicates that "the USA (sugar) glider population originates from West Papua, Indonesia with no illegal harvesting from other native areas such as Papua New Guinea or Australia".
-Given that the West Papuan gliders have been tentatively classified as P. notatus (albeit to be changed in the future), this indicates that P. notatus is likely the identity of the captive gliders kept in the United States.
+Furthermore, this study (which preceded the break-up of P. breviceps into P. notatus, P. ariel and P. breviceps) indicated that West Papuan Petaurus gliders and their US pet trade derivatives belong to a sister group to the Australian Petaurus gliders.